The Difficulties and Joys of Owning a Catahoula Leopard Dog

 Is a Catahoula Right For You?

-OUR JOURNEY: Our Catahoula, Owly, has officially been our baby for eight months today.
-We found her as a pup at our local Humane Society, when her name was Valentine.
+We found our Catahoula, Owly, as a pup at our local Humane Society, when her name was Valentine.
 I renamed her Owly one night soon after this when I realized all I could see in my dark kitchen were her two little eyes peering out.
 I was reminded of those spooky woods scenes in movies, in which an owl's eyes might be the only thing seen in the dark, scary woods.

-TRAINING: Our dog responds to one thing more than anything: treats!
-She loves treats and has learned many tricks from the doling out of these goodies.
-Besides this magic ingredient, consistency and repetition are key.
-Train your dog many times throughout the day to do the trick you want.
+Training your dog many times throughout the day to do the trick you want.
 Also, be sure to praise at the exact moment the dog is listening and to object at the very moment the dog is misbehaving.
 If you wait, the dog will be confused as to what behavior you are referring to.
-We took our dog to training sessions and they were lifesaving.
-Our dog learned very quickly with steady training and she remembers the tricks even when time has passed without practice.
+We took our dog to training sessions, and they were lifesaving.
+Our dog learned very quickly with steady training, and she remembers the tricks even when time has passed without practice.